 What Is Freight Broker Software?

-As their name would suggest, freight broker solutions are transportation management software that is specifically oriented towards brokerage operations.
-These solutions are meant to streamline various freight brokerage operations such as sourcing and qualifying carriers, entering loads, dispatching drivers, paying carriers, invoicing customers, and more.
+As their name would suggest, freight broker software is transportation management software that is specifically oriented towards freight brokerage operations.
+These solutions are meant to streamline the freight broker’s operations such as quoting, sourcing and qualifying carriers, entering loads, dispatching drivers, paying carriers, invoicing customers, and more.
 These types of solutions can also be customized to handle the individual and unique needs of each freight broker, based on their size and other such requirements.
 Among these customizations, we can include pretty much everything from tracking fuel taxes, trucking dispatch, payroll to the drivers, planning routes, monitoring driver logs, conducting routine maintenance on vehicles, and more.

-Just like freight forwarding software, freight broker solutions will provide numerous technological advantages to users as they will assist shippers with their freight that’s ready to haul by finding the right carriers who are qualified to manage their load.
+Just like freight forwarding solutions, freight broker software will provide numerous technological advantages to users as they will assist shippers with their freight that’s ready to haul by finding the right carriers who are qualified to manage their load.
 These brokerage software solutions will provide numerous automation opportunities in areas such as:

 - adding cargo to the system